Moddable-OpenSource/moddable/documentation/devices/esp32.md

 	If you use the installer to clone the ESP-IDF, please follow the instructions in the next step to update to commit `c29343`.

 2. If you did not clone the ESP-IDF using the ESP-IDF Windows Installer, clone  the `ESP-IDF` Github repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option.
-Then checkout commit `c29343`.
-For instance, in **Git Bash**:
+Then checkout commit `c29343`:

     ```text
-    cd ~/esp32
+    cd %USERPROFILE%\esp32
     git clone --recursive https://github.com/espressif/esp-idf.git
 	cd esp-idf
 	git checkout c29343